 In the natural world we know there are four fundamental forces: gravity, electromagnetism, and the weak and strong nuclear forces.
 These forces exhibit similar characteristics and functions.
 They can attract and repel.
 They can exhibit positive and some negative charges.
-They possess different strengths, and they exert their influence at different ranges
+They possess different strengths, and they exert their influence at different ranges. . . .

 The forces within human society exhibit similar behavior and characteristics.
 They are not all of the same strength.
 They can be both destructive and constructive.
 Their influence and power varies in its projectability over various distances.
 Furthermore, human social forces are created in the same manner as the forces of nature-the constant exchange of mass-energy in the form of "things" and/or "ideas."
 Neither the forces of nature nor the forces of human society can be visibly touched, although their effects can be felt.
 They do not have mass because they are a form of energy derived from mechanisms of exchange.
 Force is therefore an event, a process, or an action that is always covertly present and overtly felt.

 Let's imagine the specific force creation process for the important manifestations of power in society.
 Military force arises from the consumption and expenditure of logistics to conduct training and operations.
 Political force arises from the constant redistribution of wealth and power in society.
 Diplomatic force simply represents the redistribution of wealth and power outside the boundaries of a society.
 Economic force is the production and exchange of goods and services.
 Cultural force is the exchange of knowledge and customs.
 Ideological force is the transmission or exchange of values.
 These forces constitute the primary "strange attractors" in human culture and the boundaries between each of them is closely interwoven.
 This blurring makes it sometimes difficult to distinguish between the elements of pure force.
 Indeed, the fighter aircraft flown by the military, procured by the government, manufactured by the economy, organized by society, and conceived by a culture is a product of many interacting systems.
-154

 As previously stated, ideological forces or values constitute the "gravity" of human society.
 Ideology projects rapidly but weakly over long distances, however, in concentrated masses it dominates all other forces.
 In relativist terms, values may actually be the "rest energy" that distorts the space-time continuum of human will, becoming the fabric on which the other forces of society play.
 It creates biases and predispositions which influence the connectivity within systems determining their susceptibility to chaos.
+The more solidary the system, with many unibonded groups, the more islands of stability it will exhibit.
+These areas are triggered into locked states that become isolated from feedback.
+This provides temporary stability that can only be disrupted by quantum inputs of energy.